PHP 5.6 VS PHP 7. What’s new in PHP 7 and what to consider when updating.

 Most people who use PHP 5.6 wonder if a migration to PHP 7 would be beneficial or not for their applications and what this migration entails.

-Before migrating to PHP 7, an analysis of the predefined functions used in the application is recommended.
-Although 99% of the functions predefined in php 5.6 will be found in PHP 7, there are some functions that in the version of PHP 5.6 appear as deprecated and in the version of PHP 7 have been removed.
+Before migrating to PHP 7 it is recommended to analyse the default functions used within the application.
+Although 99% of the predefined functions in PHP 5.6 will be found in PHP 7, there are some functions that appear outdated in PHP 5.6 and have been removed in PHP 7.

-For example, the eregi() function (with PHP version 5.3 it becomes deprecated and is completely removed in PHP version 7.0.0 and is replaced with the preg_match() function).
+For example the eregi() function (with PHP 5.3 it becomes obsolete and is completely removed in PHP 7.0.0 being replaced by the preg_match() ).

 This analysis is very important to be able to replace the functions that are removed in the new version of PHP, a lack of this analysis can lead to the collapse of the application with its migration to the new version of PHP (risk of filling log files with warnings / errors / notices, blocking execution flows due to calling a non-existent function and other issues).

-Most PHP 5.6 users fear that migrating to PHP 7 will make the development process more difficult in the first months due to the introduction of new features that are not known to programmers.
-Features like new operators, anonymous classes etc.).
-This argument is a very wrong one, because programming is constantly changing, and the stable higher versions of programming languages will always add to the applications and reduce the actual development time.
+Most PHP 5.6 users fear that the migration to PHP 7 will lead to a slow development process in the first few months due to the introduction of new features (new operators/anonymous classes, etc.) that are not known by the programmers.
+This argument is very wrong, because programming is constantly changing, and stable higher versions of programming languages will always add to applications and reduce the actual development time.

 The period of accommodation of regular programmers with PHP 5.6 should be relatively short depending on their level of training because the syntax and the way the language works remain the same.